How Does Purple Bricks Work?

 Purplebricks Costs vs. High Street Estate Agents

-One of Purple Bricks’ main selling points is the cost savings their clients benefit from using their services.
+One of Purple Bricks’ main selling points is their clients’ cost savings when using their services.

-Relative to high street estate agents in certain parts of the UK such as the midlands and the north, the difference is not massive.
+Relative to high street estate agents in certain parts of the UK, the difference is not massive.
 However, in London and the south, the savings are notable.

 Here you can enter the town, city or postcode as well as the radius, property type, minimum/maximum prices and bedroom numbers.

-It’s also worth selecting the “Show Sold Subject to Contract (SSTC)” button – particularly as a means to check where prices may be in the local market.
-As mentioned above, we always recommend using Land Registry data as asking and sold house prices often do not match.
+It’s also worth selecting the “Show Sold Subject to Contract (SSTC)” button – particularly as a means to check local house prices.
+We always recommend using Land Registry data to confirm results.

-Purplebricks also advertise houses and flats on all the major portals such as Rightmove, Zoopla and On the Market.
-On these platforms, you’ll also see a wider range of properties for sale through other online agencies and high street operators.
+Purplebricks also advertise houses and flats on major property portals like Rightmove, Zoopla and On the Market.
+There, you’ll also see a wider range of property types for sale through other online agencies and high street operators.

 Purple Bricks Houses for SalePurple Bricks Houses for Sale